yelmansoury30/assignments/chinook/injection/instructions.md

 ## Bailing Out

-To reset the state of the database to its original form, run the following line in your working directory:
+To reset the state of the database to its original form, run the following command in your working directory:
 `cp .nbtt.bak nbtt.sqlite`

+To reset the state of `insert.py` to its original form, run the following command in your working directory:
+`cp .insert.py.bak insert.py`

+Why aren't you using `git`?